agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

     <tr>                               <td>Male</td>    <td style="text-align: right">$138k</td> </tr>
   </tbody>
 </table>

+## Conclusion

+In my small dataset, women in data science earn the same as men, and they do so across regions and age groups.
+I wish I could have explored more slices of the data to look at things like seniority, percent of compensation in stock, etc., but slicing the data very quickly reduces the number of data points beyond usefulness.

 ---
 [^1]: Salary, yearly bonus, and yearly stock grant.
 Signing bonus is not included.